phonedotcom/mason-php/README.md

 ## License

 This project is released under the MIT License.
-Copyright (c) 2015 [Phone.com, Inc.](https://www.phone.com) See `LICENSE` for full text.
+Copyright (c) 2015 [Phone.com, Inc.](https://www.phone.com) See `LICENSE` for full details.